fandom-project/project-artifacts/README.md

 # fandom project

-This files contain documentation of all artifacts created to aid on the development of the fandom project.
+These files contain documentation of all artifacts created to aid on the development of the fandom project.

 Application link: https://fandom-project.vercel.app/